d0iasm/book.rvemu/src/hardware-components/02-memory.md

 ```

 `load8`, `load16`, `load32`, and `load64` (`store*` as well) are private
-methods to help us operate the DRAM with the specific size of bytes.
+methods to help us operate the DRAM with the specific size of bits.
 The DRAM
 is a little-endian system as described in the previous section so we need to be
 careful the order of bytes.